-The U.S. Food and Drug Administration (FDA) has issued emergency use authorizations (EUA) for three monoclonal antibody therapeutics for treatment of early mild-to-moderate COVID-19 in high-risk patients.
+The U.S. Food and Drug Administration (FDA) has approved or issued emergency use authorizations (EUA) for therapeutics for treatment of early mild-to-moderate COVID-19 in high-risk patients:

-Use of monoclonal antibodies or antiviral medications is not a substitute for vaccination against COVID-19.
+Use of antiviral IV therapy or oral antiviral medications is not a substitute for vaccination against COVID-19.
 Everyone is still encouraged to get vaccinated as soon as they can, whether it is a first, second or booster dose.

 - DPH Guidance, December 16, 2021:Allocation of COVID-19 Monoclonal Antibody Therapeutics to Health Care Providers

-Additionally, hospitals and other healthcare providers throughout Massachusetts serve as sites for distribution of COVID-19 therapeutics and will administer monoclonal antibodies and remdesivir and dispense oral antiviral therapy as supplies are available.
+Additionally, hospitals and other healthcare providers throughout Massachusetts serve as sites for distribution of COVID-19 therapeutics and will administer monoclonal antibodies and remdesivir and dispense oral antiviral therapy.
 The COVID-19 Therapeutics Locator can be used to locate sites offering monoclonal antibodies and antiviral therapies.
 For referrals to hospital sites, providers should use the contact number for the site listed on the site in locator map.
 Patients or their representative should follow the instructions provided by the healthcare provider as to how to receive the dispensed medication at the COVID-19 therapeutics site.